ACLU Cites Surveillance of Anti-War Protests

 A Justice Department spokesman did not return telephone calls seeking comment.

-In a separate lawsuit filed before a federal court in Detroit, the American Civil Liberties Union is suing the National Security Agency over the surveillance program.
+American Civil Liberties Union is suing the National Security Agency over the surveillance program.

 Lawyers for the Electronic Frontier Foundation said they assumed the government would appeal the ruling, and said the next phase of the case would deal with whether the judge would permit the discovery phase of the trial to continue during the appeal process.